 Upper Endoscopy In Children

-is also called an upper gastrointestinal (GI) endoscopy, or an esophagogastroduodenoscopy (EGD).
+An upper endoscopy is also called an upper gastrointestinal (GI) endoscopy, or an esophagogastroduodenoscopy (EGD).
 A scope (thin, flexible tube with a light and camera) is used to examine the walls of your child's upper intestines.
 The upper intestines include the esophagus, stomach, and duodenum (first part of the small intestine).
-An EGD is used to look for problems, such as bleeding, swelling, polyps, ulcers, or infection.
+An upper endoscopy is used to look for problems, such as bleeding, swelling, polyps, ulcers, or infection.
 An upper endoscopy in children is often used to find the cause of abdominal pain, difficulty swallowing, or nausea and vomiting.
 It may also be done to remove foreign bodies such as a swallowed coin or toy.

 How to prepare your child for an upper endoscopy:

 - Your child's healthcare provider will tell you when your child should stop eating or drinking before the procedure.
 If your child's procedure will be later in the day, you may be able to give your child clear liquids until 2 to 4 hours before the procedure.
 Clear liquids include water, oral rehydration solutions (ORS), or juices without pulp.
 Do not give your child clear liquids that are red or purple.
 Stop breastfeeding your child 4 hours before the procedure.

 - Your child's healthcare provider will tell you what medicines your child should take or not take on the day of the procedure.
 If your child is 6 years of age or older, explain what might happen during the procedure, to decrease anxiety.
 This may also increase his or her cooperation and tolerance for the procedure.
 Your child's healthcare provider may give your child medicine to help him or her relax before the procedure starts.